 - Obsessive Compulsive Disorder (OCD) – this condition is characterised by irrational beliefs.
 These beliefs typically relate to cleanliness and contamination.
 OCD consumes much of sufferer’s day meaning the sufferer is unable to work

 - Phobias – these include irrational fears of flying, insects and heights etc.

 - Lack of concentration

 - Heightened heart-beat

 Anxiety is a highly treatable condition.
-When clients enter an Ocean Recovery Centre a full physical and psychological assessment is carried out by a state-registered psychiatrist.
-The psychiatrist determines the exact nature of the client’s anxiety and the existence of possible co-occurring disorders such as substance abuse.
+When clients enter an Ocean Recovery Centre a full physical and psychological assessment is carried out by a qualified staff member.
+They determine the exact nature of the client’s anxiety and the existence of possible co-occurring disorders such as substance abuse.

 A highly structured programme of therapy is put in place.
 Therapy helps clients tackle the underlying issues giving rise to their anxiety.
 Therapy takes place in group and individual settings.
 Psychotherapy is complimented by modern and ancient holistic therapies.
 These therapies are designed to help clients overcome stress that arises in everyday life.y.
 Cognitive behavioural therapy aims to identify thoughts and emotions giving rise to clients’ anxiety.
 Patients are taught how to change those thoughts and emotions in ways not likely to trigger anxiety.
 Patients are also prescribed anti-anxiety medications such as Selective Serotonin Reuptake Inhibitors (SSRI).

 Why not take our Anxiety Quiz to help you decide if you suffer from anxiety.